CaptainCrowbar/prion-lib/rs-core/interval.md

     * `IntervalMatch::`**`ok`** `= 0`      _[the value is an element of the interval]_
     * `IntervalMatch::`**`high`** `= 1`    _[the value is greater than the interval's upper bound]_

-The result of the `Interval::match(t)` method, indicating the relationship of a specific value to the interval.
+The result of the `Interval::match()` method, indicating the relationship of a specific value to the interval.

 * `enum class` **`IntervalOrder`**
     * _[see below for the list of values]_

-The result of the `Interval::order(interval)` method, indicating the relationship of one interval to another.
+The result of the `Interval::order()` method, indicating the relationship of one interval to another.
 In the table below, the values in the first column are the possible results of calling `A.order(B)`, where `A` and `B` are intervals.
 In the relationship diagrams, `A` is the white interval, `B` is the black interval, with the underlying type running horizontally from left to right.
 A negative value indicates that `A` will compare lexicographically less than `B`; a positive value indicates that `A` will compare greater than `B`.

 Name                                      | Value  | Picture                                   | Description
 ----                                      | -----  | -------                                   | -----------